When powerlifters and weightlifters want to take their strength to new heights, they often turn to the snatch grip deadlift.

 It’s common for many lifters to have varying levels of upper back weakness, resulting in upper back rounding.

-As a result, you might find that you need to reduce your expectations for this lift and use much lighter weights.
-It’s not out of the ordinary for lifters to stay around 50-60% of their deadlift 1 rep max for the first couple weeks until beginning to progress.
+As a result, you might need to reduce your expectations for this lift and use much lighter weights.
+It’s not unusual for lifters to stay around 50-60% of their deadlift 1 rep max for the first couple weeks until beginning to progress.
+Despite these drawbacks, there are still several snatch grip deadlift benefits.

 How To Do The Snatch Grip Deadlift